SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Named Value Bindings
 ____________________

-A ``case`` statement can bind the value or values it matches to temporary constants or variables, for use in the body of the ``case`` statement.
+A ``switch`` case can bind the value or values it matches to temporary constants or variables, for use in the body of the case.
-This is known as :newTerm:`named value binding`, because the values are “bound” to temporary named values within the ``case`` statement's code block.
+This is known as :newTerm:`named value binding`, because the values are “bound” to temporary named values within the case's body.

 Again, the example below takes an (x, y) point, expressed as a tuple of type ``(Int, Int)``,